 ➞ See Role-Based Permissions for details to set your permissions appropriately for each role you create.

 Using Roles in Communications

-Assigning people to Roles allows you to make communication groups, or to limit who can sign up for jobs when you create a meet or an event.
+Assigning people to Roles allows you to make communication groups, or to limit who can sign up for jobs (available to Premium customers) when you create a meet or an event.
 Once you have assigned volunteers to roles, you can send group emails based on the role name.

 ➞ See Assigning Volunteers to Roles to learn how you can manage communication with your volunteers.